 We had the opportunity to review the Kid Chef Junior cookbook by Anjali Shah of Picky Eater Blog and I have to say, I am in love!
 This cookbook is full of beautiful pictures, easy to follow directions and real food ingredients.

 There is even a spot next to each recipe for your child to rate the recipe, note who helped them make it, and includes a fun joke.
 The pictures include real kids making these recipes which makes it all the more attainable for my kids.
 They want to make all of the things (and we probably will), but we started with the apple-cinnamon french toast bake.
+Note: Save this recipe for inspiration for Christmas breakfast.

 Recipes included in the Kid Chef Junior cookbook